ansys/ansys-tools-local-product-launcher/README.rst

 Distributing
 ------------

-If you would like to create either source or wheel files, start by installing the building requirements and then executing the build module:
+The following commands can be used to build and check the package:

 .. code:: bash

-    python -m pip install -r requirements/requirements_build.txt
+    poetry build
-    python -m build
+    twine check dist/*

-    python -m twine check dist/*
+This creates both a source distribution, and a wheel file.

 ..
 LINKS AND REFERENCES
 .. _black: https://github.com/psf/black